Get the latest updates on NC State's response to COVID-19 (coronavirus) and access resources to stay informed. Learn more here.

 Raleigh, NC 27695

-The general application deadline is March 15.
+The general application deadline has been extended to March 25.

 After submitting your application, you will be contacted to schedule a required on-campus interview with a member of the MALS Advisory Board.
 Complete application files are reviewed by the board, which then submits recommendations for admission to the Graduate School.